Helmet Catch: Nickname

 Like other famous plays in the NFL, this play has been given nicknames, but largely due to two separate, unique occurrences in the play, consensus was not reached on a single name for some time.
 In 2009, readers of the New York Daily News voted on nicknaming the play "Catch-42" as the favored name in reference to Super Bowl XLII and the kind of coverage the Patriots deployed against the Giants' four-receiver set.
-Since then, David Tyree has adopted the "Catch-42" nickname as well as ESPN.com.
+Since then, David Tyree has adopted the "Catch-42" nickname as well as has ESPN.com.
 Other proposed nicknames include "The Escape and the Helmet Catch", "The E-mmaculate Connection" (a pun on the Immaculate Reception; the 'E' standing for Eli), "The Double Miracle", and "The Reception that Ended Perfection".
 "The Great Escape" was used by U.S. President George W. Bush during the Giants' White House visit.
-"David and Eliath" was also suggested by David Tyree due to biblical reference.
+"David and Eliath" was also suggested by David Tyree due to the biblical reference.
 Bill Simmons named it "The Helmet Catch" five days after the game, and as time passed by, this became the consensus name for the play.

 Aftermath

 The catch won the 2008 Best Play ESPY Award.
 The award ceremony featured a spoof by host Justin Timberlake, who "revealed" that he had left gum on David Tyree's helmet, which helped him catch the pass (since he caught it close to the top of his helmet).
 During the acceptance speech, Tyree jokingly stated, "Justin, thanks for the gum."
 Eli Manning also jokingly thanked his offensive line, "for giving me zero pass protection."

 Tyree would never catch another pass in the NFL.
 He missed the following season with a training camp injury and played just 10 games in 2009, recording no receptions, before announcing his retirement in 2010.

 In an NFC Divisional playoff game against the defending Super Bowl XLV champion Green Bay Packers on January 15, 2012, Manning threw a Hail Mary pass at the end of the first half, which was caught in the end zone by Hakeem Nicks, giving the Giants a 20–10 lead.
 Nicks caught the ball by cradling it against his head, which prompted commentators Joe Buck and Troy Aikman to note the similarity to Tyree's catch.
 Coincidentally, Buck and Aikman were also the commentators of Super Bowl XLII.
-The Giants would go on to beat the Packers 37–20, as well as win another Super Bowl against the New England Patriots.
+The Giants would go on to beat the Packers 37–20, as well as win another Super Bowl against the New England Patriots (where Mario Manningham made a sideline catch compared to Tyree's grab).